The thought of not securing a collegiate running victory frequently crosses distance runner Lars Mitchel‘s mind.

 Like golf, the lowest-scoring team wins in cross country.
 Individually, a first-place finish results in a score of one point, second place earns two points and so on.
 Combine the placing scores of the top-five members on a team, and the lowest total wins.
 Ten CSU runners compete Friday.

 Mitchel holds the top spot — or a low stick — on the men’s roster.
-He was not sure he would return to running this semester and simply wanted to move on after the 2024 track and field season, yet in September, he placed second at the Roy Griak Invitational, one of the country’s most well-known track and field events.
+He was not sure he would return to running this semester and simply wanted to move on after the 2024 track and field season, yet in September, he placed second at the Roy Griak Invitational, one of the country’s most well-known cross country events.

 This does not mean he lets it go to his head.